sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Shift Cipher Encryption ===
 by Sarah Arpin, Alexis Newton

+You can use this interact to encrypt a message with the a shift cipher.

 {{{#!sagecell
 #Last edited 8/7/19 2:45pm
 print "Put your message inside the provided quotes (with no additional quotes or apostrophes!), and select your desired shift: "